 User's master copy

-Cloud-first breaks down in everyday life
+Cloud dependence breaks in everyday life

 Local-first application map